 A UHR STA shall follow the procedure defined in 26.9 (Operating mode indication), except for the following:

-If a non-AP UHR STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element set to 0 and the OM Control UL MU Data Disable RX Support field in the UHR Capabilities element set to 1, then the non-AP UHR STA, acting as an OMI initiator, may set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that only responding to a Basic Trigger frame with Data/Management frames is suspended (see 26.9.3 Transmit operating mode (TOM) indication)).
+If a non-AP UHR STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element equal to 0 and the OM Control UL MU Data Disable RX Support field in the UHR Capabilities element equal to 1, then the non-AP UHR STA, acting as an OMI initiator, may set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that only responding to a Basic Trigger frame with Data/Management frames is suspended (see 26.9.3 Transmit operating mode (TOM) indication)).

 An OMI responder that has transmitted the OM Control UL MU Data Disable RX Support subfield set to 1 in either the HE Capabilities element or the UHR Capabilities element shall regard an OMI initiator as capable of participating in UL MU operation, except for responding to a Basic Trigger frame with Data/Management frames if the UL MU Disable subfield is equal to 0 and the UL MU Data Disable subfield is equal to 1 in the most recently received OM Control subfield from that OMI initiator (see 26.9.3 Transmit operating mode (TOM) indication)).